CreatingChange/Beginner/README.md

 Open the newly downloaded zip file.
 Open the dist folder, then the css folder.
 Then copy the bootstrap.css file into your css folder.

-Open your project folder in Sublime by right clicking it and selecting open with.
-In Sublime, you should see your project folder and your css folder.
+Run Sublime, select the "open" menu option, select your project folder, and select "open".
+You should now see your project folder and, within it, your css folder.

 Using Sublime, create a new file in your project folder by right clicking on the project folder and selecting new file.
 Name it index.html